RNanfuka/2025-09-09-git/README.md

-push: git push origin main will send code(branch 'main') to the remote(origin)
+'push: git push origin main will send code(branch 'main') to the remote(origin)' 'pull: git pull origin main will bring down code from the (branch 'main) to the remote(origin)' 'git log shows me the history'
-pull: git pull origin main will bring down code from the (branch 'main) to the remote(origin) erfdvdvbswv
+'git diff to see the changes'